 - A report of substance abuse or use provided by a reliable and credible source

-A student who refuses to submit to a request for drug testing from an authorized college official, refuses to authorize the release of test results to the college, or tampers with a drug test sample will be disciplined up to and including dismissal from the college.
-A positive drug test that confirms that a student has engaged in the unlawful or inappropriate use and/or abuse of controlled or illegal substances, or inappropriate use or abuse of a prescription medication, whether on or off campus, will result in disciplinary action including, but not limited to, suspension or dismissal from the college.
+A student who refuses to submit to a request for drug testing from an authorized university official, refuses to authorize the release of test results to the university, or tampers with a drug test sample will be disciplined up to and including dismissal from the university.
+A positive drug test that confirms that a student has engaged in the unlawful or inappropriate use and/or abuse of controlled or illegal substances, or inappropriate use or abuse of a prescription medication, whether on or off campus, will result in disciplinary action including, but not limited to, suspension or dismissal from the university.

-Drug testing will be conducted at a lab selected by the college and certified to conduct drug testing.
+Drug testing will be conducted at a lab selected by the university and certified to conduct drug testing.